Lytham St Annes: History

 Northwards along the coast from Lytham, within the Clifton estates, were mostly sand dunes.
-The only habitations were the tiny hamlet of Heyhouses and the rural Trawl Boat Inn (a name resurrected in recent times for a public house in Wood Street in St Annes, opened by Wetherspoons).
-In 1873 the Cliftons built a Chapel of Ease dedicated to St Anne in this area, to encourage better religious observance, as most inhabitants found the long journey to St Cuthbert's in Lytham too onerous.
-This became the parish church of St. Anne's.
+The only habitations were the tiny hamlet of Heyhouses and the rural Trawl Boat Inn; a name resurrected in recent times for a public house in Wood Street in St Annes, opened by Wetherspoons.
+In 1873, the Cliftons built a Chapel of Ease dedicated to St Anne in this area, to encourage better religious observance, as most inhabitants found the long journey to St Cuthbert's in Lytham too onerous; this became the parish church of St. Anne's.
 At the time it was built the church had no tower.
-On 14 October 1874 the St Anne's-on-the-Sea Land and Building Company Ltd was registered, mainly at the instigation of Elijah Hargreaves, a wealthy Lancashire mill owner from Rawtenstall whose intention was to develop the area as a resort.
+On 14 October 1874, the St Anne's-on-the-Sea Land and Building Company Ltd was registered, mainly at the instigation of Elijah Hargreaves, a wealthy Lancashire mill owner from Rawtenstall, whose intention was to develop the area as a resort.

 The land of St Annes was leased from the Clifton estate for 999 years, although the lease still gave the Cliftons the right to kill game on the land for this period.
 Building rapidly commenced with the St Anne's Hotel (built in 1875, since demolished), the Hydro Terrace, which later became St Annes Square, and the railway station being among the first buildings.
 A separate company was formed to finance the construction of the pier, which was opened on 15 June 1885.
 At that time the main channel of the River Ribble ran by the end of the pier, and boats would bring people in from Lytham and Southport.
 The Ribble Navigation Act of 1883, which came into force in 1889, was intended to stabilise the often silted River Ribble to allow a steady trade into Preston docks.
 However, this work moved the main channel much further out and left St Annes Pier on flat sandbanks, where no ships could dock.
 In June 1910 the Floral Hall was opened at the end of the pier.
 It was a popular attraction and stars including Gracie Fields, Leslie Henson and Claude Hulbert performed there.
 Lytham and St Annes were consolidated in 1922.
-In 1974 a major fire seriously damaged the hall.
-It was restored to some extent, it ended up being used as a skatepark (skateboards) before another fire in July 1982 destroyed it.
-About half the pier was then demolished to make the beach safe to use.
+In 1974, a major fire seriously damaged the hall; it was restored to some extent, but ended up being used as a skatepark (skateboards) before another fire in July 1982 destroyed it.
+About half of the pier was then demolished to make the beach safe to use.

 The Lytham St Annes Civic Society operates a local blue plaque scheme.
 These commemorate historic buildings and residents, including Sir John Alcock and George Formby.

-The 2012 Olympic torch relay passed through St Annes, Fairhaven and then Lytham before continuing onto nearby Warton and Freckleton.
+The 2012 Olympic torch relay passed through St Annes, Fairhaven and Lytham before continuing onto nearby Warton and Freckleton.